nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A software application that provides facilities for software development.

    Inter-IC sound (I2S)
-      A serial bus interface standard used for connecting digital audio devices for tranmission of the pulse-code modulation (PCM) data.
+      A serial bus interface standard used for connecting digital audio devices for transmission of the pulse-code modulation (PCM) data.

    International Mobile (Station) Equipment Identity (IMEI)
       A unique code consisting of 14 digits and one check digit for identifying 3GPP-based mobile devices.